 Version numbers will now loosely follow Semantic Versionning and the very first iceScrum v7 is simply versioned 7.0.0.

-The install procedure is quite similar to what you are used and what is explained in the R6 documentation appart from some details provided below.
-As we said above, iceScrum now supports Java & Tomcat 8, but it will work fine with the latest version 7 too.
+The install procedure is quite similar to what you are used to.
+As we said above, iceScrum now supports Java 8 but it will work fine with the latest version 7 too.
+We don’t recommend installing iceScrum as a .war file deployed on a custom Tomcat installation anymore.
+Unless you have very specific needs, icescrum.jar is now the preferred way to install and use iceScrum

 Because of the significant changes, you cannot install iceScrum v7 in place of your existing iceScrum R6 installation.
 Thus, if you want to install iceScrum v7 on a machine that previously hosted iceScrum R6 but doesn’t anymore (e.g. your computer, a test or pre-production server) then you will have to delete everything related to your previous iceScrum installation: database, folders (both yourHome/.icescrum and yourHome/icescrum folders, Tomcat webapps and work content…) etc. before installing iceScrum v7.